GoogleCloudPlatform/service-extensions/callouts/python/README.md

 * `context`: associated grpc data.
 * `return`: `response_headers` data from [ProcessingResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ext_proc/v3/external_processor.proto#service-ext-proc-v3-processingresponse).

-There are methods specified under [extproc/service/callout_tools.py](extproc/service/callout_tools.py) that will help in creating a response to the request.
+There are methods specified under [extproc/service/callout_tools.py](extproc/service/callout_tools.py) that will help in creating a response to the callout.
 Import those with:

 ``` python
 from extproc.service.callout_tools import add_header_mutation
 ```

-With the callout from before we can add the `foo:bar` header mutation on incomming `reponse_headers` requests:
+With the callout from before we can add the `foo:bar` header mutation on incomming `reponse_headers` callouts:

 ``` python
 class BasicCalloutServer(CalloutServer):